plucasr/todolist/README.md

 ### Pages
 - **Home**: Implements the TodoTemplate and serves as the main entry point

+### Styling
+I did choose the sass pre-processor for css because this is the one I'm more familiar with and usually is faster for setting up but I'm very familiar with UI libraries as well.

 ## Features

 - Add, edit, and delete tasks